New Museum Project

 What is the total cost of the new campus project and how is it funded?

-Project cost estimates $75 million, with 75% committed.
-The funding comes from individual donors and foundations, including a $750,000 matching challenge grant from the National Endowment for the Humanities and the Frankenthaler Climate Initiative, the largest private national grant-making program to address climate change through cultural institutions.
+Project cost estimates $75 million, with 80% of funding committed from generous individuals and institutions.
+Support includes a $750,000 matching challenge grant from the National Endowment for the Humanities and the Frankenthaler Climate Initiative, the largest private national grant-making program to address climate change through cultural institutions.
 The O’Keeffe is a private institution, there has been no state or city funding for the building project to date.

 Is this project subject to Section 106 of the National Historic Preservation Act?